GulamJilani5/system-design/typeofsystems/integrationpattern/apigateway/apigateway.md

   - **Routing** → (Choose Service) - decides which microservice should handle the request.
   - **Load Balancer** → (Choose Instance) - distributes traffic across multiple instances of that microservice.

-### ➡️Use Cases: Cross-Cutting Concerns Solved by API Gateway
+### ➡️ Use Cases: Cross-Cutting Concerns Solved by API Gateway

 ##### 🟦 1.
 Authentication & Authorization